Edition for Web Developers — Last Updated 3 June 2023

 If locationURL is failure or null, then break.

-Set entry's serialized state to StructuredSerializeForStorage(null).
+Set entry's classic history API state to StructuredSerializeForStorage(null).

 Let oldDocState be entry's document state.